 24. Freelance Content Writing.

-Many bloggers use content writers to help them grow their business.
-So if you like writing, and have experience within a certain field, this can be a lucrative business for you.
+Many bloggers use content writers to help them grow their businesses.
+So if you like writing and have experience within a certain field, this can be a lucrative business for you.

 You don’t necessarily need to be limited to just writing blog articles either.
 Content writing can include scripts for videos and podcast episodes.

 While it is not exactly a high-paying job, there is no shortage of work.
-However, to be successful you need to stick to a topic at which you are knowledgeable enough to write about.
-I’ve seen too many blog articles from writers who have been clearly “subject jumping” and it showed through the content.
+However, to be successful, you need to stick to a topic about which you are knowledgeable enough to write.
+I’ve seen too many blog articles from writers who have been clearly “subject jumping,” and it showed through the content.

 25. Build a Niche Website.